 Before the introduction of formal education, the region's early residents informally transmitted values, skills, and knowledge to younger generations.
-Though short-lived, the Roman Empire's incorporation of the region in the 2nd century AD (see p.
-2 of History and Myth) resulted in changes that would shape modern Romania's culture and language (see p.
-2-3 of History and Myth).
+Though short-lived, the Roman Empire's incorporation of the region in the 2nd century AD (see History and Myth) resulted in changes that would shape modern Romania's culture and language (see History and Myth).
 Nevertheless, formal education was slow to develop in the subsequent centuries.
-This situation began to change during the 14th century, when Orthodox Christian monasteries (see p.
-4 of History and Myth and p.
-2 of Religion and Spirituality) developed as hubs of intellectual life, becoming the first sources of education for the region's elites.
+This situation began to change during the 14th century, when Orthodox Christian monasteries (see History and Myth and Religion and Spirituality) developed as hubs of intellectual life, becoming the first sources of education for the region's elites.

 In 1495, the first secular school opened in Braşov.
 Focusing on grammar, philosophy, beekeeping, and dance, among other subjects, the school charged an entrance fee of a bucket of wheat, a wagon of wood, and 3-4 calves.
-In the 16th-17th centuries, local rulers expanded higher educational offerings, founding Wallachia's Royal Academy of Bucharest and Moldavia's Academia Vasiliană, later the University of Iași.
+In the 16th-17th centuries, local rulers expanded higher educational offerings, founding Wallachia's

+Royal Academy of Bucharest and Moldavia's Academia Vasiliană, later the University of Iași.
 Of note, all formal education during these centuries occurred in languages other than Romanian.
-With the 16th-century introduction of the printing press, the supply of reading materials increased, fostering intellectual growth and the development of written Romanian (see p.
-1 of Language and Communication).
-By the early 19th century, higher education in Romanian became available (see p.
-8 of History and Myth).
+With the 16th-century introduction of the printing press, the supply of reading materials increased, fostering intellectual growth and the development of written Romanian (see Language and Communication).
+By the early 19th century, higher education in Romanian became available (see History and Myth).